Judicial Branch Certification Commission

 - License: a license, certificate, registration, permit, or other form of authorization required by law or a state agency rule that must be obtained by an individual to engage in a particular business.

-The Commission may issue an initial certification to an applicant who is a military service member, spouse of a military service member, or a military veteran that:
+The Commission may issue an initial certification to an applicant who is a military service member, spouse of a military service member, or a military veteran.

-Applicants with questions regarding this process must contact the licensing specialist of the department they are applying with.
-Below is a list of the department addresses.
+Applicants with questions regarding this process must contact the licensing specialist of the department for which they are applying.
+Below is a list of department addresses.

 - Court Reporter Certification Department: courtreporting@txcourts.gov